yanchaoluo/STAT545-hw-Luo-Yanchao/hw3/hw3_Luo_yanchao.md

 ![](hw3_Luo_yanchao_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-16-1.png)

-From above, these two countries Population growth rate was almost the same, but China's`Change_lifeExp` has changed a lot in certain periods.
-One possible reason is that there was a hugh policy or government effect at that time.
+From above, these two countries' population growth rate was almost the same, but China's`Change_lifeExp` has changed a lot in certain periods.
+One possible reason is that there was a huge policy or government effect at that time.

 But I want to do more!
 ----------------------